College Football News Preview 2020: Tulane Green Wave Keys To The Season

 Tulane won last year 38-31, but it’s 3-13 in the last 16 meetings against the Cougars.
 There’s no Cincinnati or USF to face, but going to UCF two weeks later is scary.
-Throw in the dates at Northwestern and Mississippi State before going to Houston, and this could be a desperation game.
+Beat the Cougars, though, and the Green Wave might just be in the hunt for something big when they travel to Orlando.

 2019 Tulane Fun Stats